Azure/appservice-build/README.md

 - `<PLATFORM_VERSION>`
     - Version of programming platform used by the web app, **optional**.
+    - Oryx will determine the version from source files if version was not set.
-    - Default version of each platform if not set:
+    - Default version of each platform if version was not set and Oryx couldn't determine version :
       - .NET Core 3.1
       - Node 12.16
       - PHP 7.3